Technical Advisory

 Architectural Patterns

-• Multi-Agent Orchestration: A constellation of agents representing generation assets, storage units, demand-side assets, and processing jobs negotiate and coordinate via a policy-driven broker or auction-like mechanism.
+• Multi-Agent Orchestration: A constellation of agents representing generation assets, storage units, demand-side assets, and processing jobs negotiates via a policy-driven broker or auction-like mechanism.
 This supports scalable, distributed decision making and reduces bottlenecks.

 • Event-Driven Data Plane: Streaming sensors, SCADA feeds, weather data, and price signals feed a common event bus.
 Agents react to events with low-latency decisions and asynchronous workflows.